Daemonite/material/docs/4.4/utilities/display.md

 * `flex`
 * `inline-flex`

+The display values can be altered by changing the `$displays` variable and recompiling the SCSS.

 The media queries effect screen widths with the given breakpoint *or larger*.
 For example, `.d-lg-none` sets `display: none;` on both `lg` and `xl` screens.

 ## Examples